TheGameCreators/FPS-Creator-Classic/readme.txt

 plrnotcrouched (condition) - returns true if player is not crouched plrnotusingreload (condition) - returns true if player is not pressing reload notonradar (condition) - returns true if entity is not on the radar

+V16
+Fix usefullaim issue
+Tweaks

+V17
+addrawvar=X where X=var name or number.
+Adds the named variable to the current rawtext string.
+Added blood of floor for character V character sin=x y - set variable X to sin of Y cos=x y - set variable X to cos of Y damagetimegreater=x - returns true of last entity damage time greater than X

 V1.1.8
 ------